About Energy I-Corps

 In fall 2015, the U.S. Department of Energy (DOE) Energy Efficiency & Renewable Energy (EERE) Tech-to-Market office launched the Lab-Corps pilot program.
 The pilot was DOE’s first test of a specialized training curriculum aimed at accelerating the transfer of clean energy technologies from national laboratories to the commercial marketplace.
 Since the first cohort of teams graduated in December 2015, the program has grown to include new teams and technologies representing the broader energy sector, including Fossil Energy, Nuclear Energy, Electricity, and Environmental Management.
 The Lab-Corps pilot program has since evolved into Energy I-Corps, an expanded program within the department and national lab community.

-To date, 63 teams from 10 national labs have worked with more than 70 industry mentors to conduct more than 4,500 customer discovery interviews with industry and discover the potential commercial impact of their technologies.
-Because of Energy I-Corps training, their technologies have attracted nearly $10 million in follow-on funding.
-Five teams have launched new businesses, and more are on the way.
+To date, 111 teams from 11 national labs have worked with more than 110 industry mentors to conduct more than 7,500 customer discovery interviews with industry and discover the potential commercial impact of their technologies.
+Because of Energy I-Corps training, their technologies have attracted over $31 million in follow-on funding.
+Seven teams have launched new businesses, and more are on the way.

 Inspired by the National Science Foundation's I-Corps program, the Energy I-Corps curriculum was built upon the Lean LaunchPad Methodology, and utilizes the Customer Discovery process and Business Model Canvas (BMC).
 The program was also designed to address the unique challenges associated with deploying federally-funded technologies.
 Teams participate in lectures and workshops that range from Customer Segments and Value Propositions to Conflict of Interest and Fairness of Opportunity.
 After mapping out the energy ecosystem for their technology, teams conduct 75-100 customer discovery interviews and continue to refine their unique value proposition.